-At GCI, we apply this logic to our coaching education programs.
+At the Global Coaching Institute we apply this logic to our coaching education programs.
 This means training our students in a thorough comprehension of the dynamics of change within an individual.
-It also means extending beyond the realm of individual psychology into a systems view of how individuals relate within their environment.
-Just as you would expect your surgeon to understand more than the workings of a single, isolated organ; we believe our coaches should see how psycho-social systems work as a whole.
+It also means extending beyond the realm of individual psychology into a systems view of how individuals relate within their environment and the influence cultural, social and environmental factors have on the individual.
+Just as you would expect your surgeon to understand more than the workings of a single, isolated organ; we believe our coaches should understand how psycho-social systems work as a whole.

-Process-oriented coach’s have a deep understanding of the multiple factors that influence their client’s wellbeing and the ease or challenges they face.
+Process-oriented coach’s have a deep understanding of the many factors that influence their client’s wellbeing and the ease or challenges they face.

-Process oriented coaches are alert to social dimensions of the client’s experiences and dilemmas: such as the way dominant messages about gender, race or ethnicity influence the client’s self-conception and the terrain they are attempting to navigate.
+Process oriented coaches are alert to social dimensions of their client’s experiences and dilemmas: such as the way dominant messages about gender, race or ethnicity that impact a person’s self-concept and the systemic biases some have to navigate.

 Process oriented coaches are alert to systemic dynamics such as organisational politics, team relationships and the way role structures influence behavior.

-I have always found neurosurgery fascinating!
-Perhaps it is because in neurosurgery, precision is everything.
-In many neuro-surgical procedures the client is awake.
+Given that my earliest career was in the field of neurology, I have always found neurosurgery fascinating!
+In neurosurgery, precision is everything.
+So much so, that in many neuro-surgical procedures the client is awake.
 This is because the surgeon needs the client to be able to provide feedback throughout the entire procedure.
 Waiting until the client wakes up to see whether the surgeon was on the right neural pathway is not an option.
-The same applies to coaching.

-We are also educate our students about something truly ground-breaking – the feedback mechanisms that reflect the conscious and unconscious mind of the client.
+We also educate emerging coaches about something truly ground-breaking – the feedback mechanisms that reflect the conscious and unconscious mind of the client.
 Let’s say for instance that your client excitedly proclaims that they could NEVER do that.
 Yet they smile, laugh and become animated.
 What part of this feedback do you follow?
 The words, or the animated laughter?
-The acuity of a Process-Oriented Practitioner lies in their ability to spot both pieces of feedback and know how to work with them simultaneously in order to promote growth and change.
+The Process-Oriented practitioner’s acuity lies in their ability to spot both pieces of feedback and know how to work with them simultaneously in order to promote growth and change.

 Of course, coaches are not surgeons.
-But it is exactly that level of precision and acuity, along with great skills in partnering, that clients are looking for.
-For a Process-Oriented Coach, the energetic dimensions of feedback - as much as a client’s words - inform the coaching path.
-This not only ensures that the client is in good hands, but guarantees that you as a coach will pick up on the subtle cues and clues others miss.
+But it’s exactly that level of precision and acuity, along with great skills in partnering, that clients seek.
+For a Process-Oriented Coach, the energetic dimensions of feedback – as much as a client’s words – inform the coaching path.
+This not only ensures that the client is in good hands.
+It guarantees that you as a coach will pick up on the subtle cues and clues others miss.
 And that’s a real value add.

-If you are interested in developing greater precision and acuity in your coaching practice, check out of forthcoming programs in Australia and Barcelona.
+If you are interested in developing greater precision and acuity in your coaching practice, check out of forthcoming programs.